 The attendance rate is important to take into consideration when choosing the number of “Save the Dates” and invitations to send out.

-To figure out how many people to invite, you need to start with the number of guests that fit your budget (your preliminary headcount from step 2) and divide that number by the Average Attendance Rate (AAR).
+To figure out how many people to invite, you need to start with the number of guests that fit your budget (your preliminary headcount from step 2).
+Then, divide that number by the Average Attendance Rate (AAR).

 # of Invitees = Preliminary Headcount / AAR

 For a destination wedding, use an AAR of .55 (55%).